Jairamsagar/SIMPLE-BANKING-APPLICATION/README.md

 This Java-based BankAccount Management System allows users to manage their bank accounts with features such as deposits, withdrawals, balance checks, transaction history, interest calculation, and money transfers.
-The application demonstrates key Object-Oriented Programming (OOP) concepts and provides a user-friendly interface for interacting with the bank account.
+The application demonstrates key Object-Oriented Programming (OOP) concepts and provides a user-friendly interface for interacting with the bank account with the following features

-Features
 Account Management: Create and manage bank accounts with unique account numbers and holder names.
 Deposits and Withdrawals: Perform deposit and withdrawal operations with validation.
 Balance Inquiry: Check the current balance of the account.